SonalJayasinghe/ollama-function-calling/README.md

 # Ollama Function Calling 1.0.0 (Experimental)

-This experimental project contain a way of implementing **Multiple Function Calling** for locally running Large Language Models.
+This experimental project contains a way of implementing **Multiple Function Calling** for locally running Large Language Models.
 For this, Google's Gemma 2B model is used through Ollama.

-## Importent
+## Important
-For the demostration purpose, this project contain a sample chat application (without memory functionality) for artbitary gym called SLEEPING GYM & FITNESS CENTER.
+For the demonstration purpose, this project contains a sample chat application (without memory functionality) for arbitrary gym called SLEEPING GYM & FITNESS CENTER.

 ## Requirements
 ### Packages